nlp-tlp/gqvis/README.md

 ## Notes

-I am using `neo4j` (the Neo4j driver for Python) rather than `py2neo` because it turns out `py2neo` does not output the exact same results as Neo4j.
+We use the dependency `neo4j` (the Neo4j driver for Python) rather than `py2neo` because it turns out `py2neo` does not output the exact same results as Neo4j.
 The way this whole thing works is by creating a list of nodes from all node objects returned by the cypher query, then creating links (by linking nodes via their ids).
 It didn't seem possible in `py2neo`, but was pretty straightforward with the `neo4j` package.

 You can run `src/template/template.html` by itself (i.e. open it directly in Firefox/Chrome) for development purposes.
 When running it this way, it will be populated by some dummy data specified in `src/template/dummyData.js`.
-It was a bit tricky to implement this as the template injection doesn't make sense in this context, so the code is a little confusing in places - I've tried to comment it to clarify what is going on.

 Note that you must have an internet connection to use this package at the moment as it pulls D3.js from an online CDN.